List of female United States Cabinet members

-The totals for this list include only women presidential appointees confirmed (if necessary) by the United States Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.
+The totals for this list include only women presidential appointees confirmed (if necessary) by the U.S. Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.

-Permanent Cabinet members
+Permanent cabinet members

-The following list includes women who have held permanent Cabinet positions, all of whom are in the line of succession to the Presidency.
+The following list includes women who have held permanent cabinet positions, all of whom are in the line of succession to the presidency.
 The table below is organized based on the beginning of their terms in office.
-Officeholders whose terms begin the same day are ranked according to presidential order of succession.
+Officeholders whose terms begin the same day are listed according to the presidential order of succession.